 Researcher: Human Security and Climate Change | Website | + posts

-Leleti Maluleke is a Researcher for our Human Security and Climate Change programme.
-She completed her Bachelor of Political Science in Political Studies in 2017, and her Honours in International Relations in 2018 at the University of Pretoria.
+Leleti Maluleke is an Embedded Intelligence Analyst at Crisis24.
+She holds a Masters of Arts in Security studies, completed her Bachelor of Political Science in Political Studies in 2017, and her Honours in International Relations in 2018 at the University of Pretoria.
 She started her career at International SOS in the Security Services department as a Political Risk and Security Intern.
+She also worked at Good Governance Africa as a Researcher in the Peace and Security programme.
 Socially, her countries of interests include Mozambique, Zimbabwe, Zambia and Malawi.